-Acquisition value Responsibility and authorisation £m Acquisition of all: Licences i.
-Leases, easements and wayleaves from statutory Corporate Property Officer (Director of undertakers Property)
+Acquisition value £m Acquisition of all: i.
+Licences ii.
+Leases, easements and ii.
+Leases, easements and wayleaves from statutory undertakers

-Easements and wayleaves
+Corporate Property Officer (Director of Property)

-5.13.8 The following activities are business as usual and will be approved by the Director of Property:
+- iii.
+Easements and wayleaves from other third parties. - iv.
+Tenancies at Will - 5.13.8 The following activities are business as usual and will be approved by the Director of Property: